 Click here for a more detailed overview.

 What is Ethereum?

-- Ethereum is a decentralized platform that runs smart contracts: applications that run exactly as programmed without any possibility of downtime, censorship, fraud or third party interference.
+Invented by Vitalik Buterin, Ethereum is a decentralized platform that runs smart contracts: applications that run exactly as programmed without any possibility of downtime, censorship, fraud or third-party interference.
 These apps run on a custom built blockchain, an enormously powerful shared global infrastructure that can move value around and represent the ownership of property.
 This enables developers to create markets, store registries of debts or promises, move funds in accordance with instructions given long in the past (like a will or a futures contract) and many other things that have not been invented yet, all without a middleman or counterparty risk.
 The project was crowdfunded during August 2014 by fans all around the world.
-It is developed by the Ethereum Foundation, a Swiss nonprofit, with contributions from great minds across the globe.
+It is developed by the Ethereum Foundation, a Swiss non-profit, with contributions from great minds across the globe.

 What is a wallet?